 An intriguing new subterranean bar has arrived at no. 12 The Octagon, Mr. Fox is a den of cool, cocktails and tapas, tucked away below street level with a hidden courtyard space amongst the heritage buildings.
 Serving up signature ‘foxtails’ such as the Basil Brush Bramble, the Lost Giraffe and the Midwestern along with delicious titbits from the Bacchus kitchen upstairs, this is a bar worth trying.

 Woof!
-Is a new late-night bar located on the corner of Moray Place and Lower Stuart St. It promises to be an eclectic, welcoming and surprising bar experience, accompanied by great service, carefully curated spaces and top-notch music.
+Is a late-night bar located on the corner of Moray Place and Lower Stuart St. An eclectic, welcoming and surprising bar experience, accompanied by great service, carefully curated spaces and top-notch music.
 Scottish author and cocktail writer Damian Barr has had a hand in designing the cocktail menu and musician/culinary genius Stef Animal heads up the kitchen team.

 Lively spot with alfresco seating on the corner of Princes Street and the Octagon, snacks and sit-down dining, often with live music after dark – get your dance on.